 2. Restrict access to data

 Another way health data can become vulnerable and exposed to theft is when it is stored locally on work computers.
-Employees often access, save and download sensitive data as they perform their tasks and can forget to delete these files when they are no longer needed.
-This poses a significant risk to data security and compliance efforts as laws such as HIPAA stress the need to limit data access to a need-to-know basis.
+This includes electronic health records (EHRs), which are a critical component of healthcare information systems.
+Employees often access, save, and download sensitive information as they perform their tasks and can forget to delete these files when they are no longer needed.
+This can greatly increase the risk of losing this data in phishing cyberattacks since local files are easily accessible for malware such as trojans and ransomware.
+This poses a significant risk to data security and compliance efforts as laws such as HIPAA stress the need to limit data access on a need-to-know basis.
+Restricting access to data is pivotal in preventing unauthorized access to sensitive medical information.

 DLP solutions can scan for sensitive data stored locally on the entire company network, and when it is found in unauthorized locations, admins can take remediation actions such as deletion or encryption.
-Healthcare services can thus ensure that no employee continues to have access to sensitive data they no longer need to perform their duties.
+Healthcare organizations can ensure that no employee continues to have access to sensitive information they no longer need to perform their duties.
+By restricting access to sensitive data, healthcare organizations can reduce the digital trail of health records and ensure they are only stored where needed.

 3. Control removable devices

 Although the internet is gaining traction as the data transfer method of choice, many employees still use removable devices such as USBs or external hard drives to copy large amounts of information or big files.
-But, these devices can easily be lost or stolen due to their size.
-Worst still, in recent years, USBs, in particular, have also become popular tools for malware attacks.
+Addressing vulnerabilities associated with these devices is crucial in protecting healthcare information.
+These devices can easily be lost or stolen due to their size.
+Worst still, in recent years, USB drives, in particular, have also become popular tools for malware attacks.
+This is a crucial step in safeguarding against cybercriminals who may target these devices.

-To vouchsafe data security, healthcare organizations can also take an extra step and use an enforced encryption solution.
-In this way, they can ensure that any data copied onto a USB is automatically encrypted and access to it is restricted to those with a decryption key.
+To ensure data security, healthcare organizations can also take an extra step and use Endpoint Protector’s Enforced Encryption feature.
+In this way, they can ensure that any data copied onto a USB drive is automatically encrypted and access to it is restricted to those with a decryption key.
+If the USB drive is lost or stolen, the administrator can remotely wipe the device and push updates and messages to users.

 Frequently Asked Questions